Why study Criminology?

 The Saint Mary’s approach

-Our Criminology program is grounded in sociology.
-It provides a comprehensive curriculum taught by a diverse, student-focused faculty.
+Our Criminology program provides a comprehensive curriculum taught by a diverse, student-focused faculty.
 Our faculty members are involved in numerous research projects, community partnerships, and government agencies, both locally and internationally.

 Criminology students connect with professionals in the field by such as lawyers, RCMP officers, counsellors and military personnel during professional development days.